Amrith2020/MyProjects/README.md

 # MyProjects
-A few projects that I have worked on as part of my learning and implementations at work.
+A few projects that I have worked on as part of my learning